munrocape/369/review_topics.md

 #### How does the Banker’s Algorithm work?
 Safe states? (again, revisit all tutorial exercises!)

+Bankers algo.

+You need: processes and their required resources, a number of max resources, and a current allocation of resources.

+There are two states: safe and unsafe

+you are safe if there is some allocation of the remaining free resources such that some process can reach its requirements, do its work, and then free them.

+You are unsafe if you cant - this means that you need to revoke resources or will never be able to satisfy requirements.

+drawbacks: need to know maximum, also assumption that everything is freed is difficult in practice.

 #### What is a resource allocation graph, what is it used for?

+resource allocation graphs are used to determine if deadlocks exist in a system.

+If a lock is owned by a proc, you draw a line from the LOCK to the PROC L_1 -> P_0

+If a lock is requested by a proc (waiting) you draw a line from the PROC to the LOCK P_0 -> L_3

+Do this for the system.

+Once done, if you can find a cycle, you have a deadlock.

+Ways to deal with it:

+reset entire system (costly)

+kill one proc, rebuild allocation graph, see if you are still deadlocked

 #### No questions on concurrent transactions on this topic